 No need to stay at this hotel to enjoy the amazing wines they have to offer: visitors can choose from a beautiful restaurant or an oak embellished wine cellar.
 We briefly explored the wine tasting room, a great option for those looking for more information and details about the wines.

 We opted to do our wine tasting in the restaurant, overlooking the property and beautiful terrain.
 The restaurant has a full menu, making this vineyard a great option for the hungry wine-taster.
 We visited in the morning, and they had an assortment of beautiful looking pastries.

 While there is seating available inside, the outdoor patio is really the place to be.
 The vineyard is set far off the road, creating a quiet and peaceful atmosphere with unforgettable views.

 Instead of committing to a single glass of wine, we opted to sample two red wines and a fruity rosé.
 The rosé (Gaby Rosé 2017) was one of our favorites of the day, described as velvety with a fruity aftertaste.
 We could clearly taste the red fruits like strawberries and raspberries that it was made with.

 - Prices: Approximately $8 USD for a three pour sample

 - Hours: Monday – Thursday 10-5; Friday – Sunday 10-7

 Lechuza Vineyard is an excellent option for the more refined wine taste.
-This was the only winery that we visited that recommends making a reservation ahead of time, since they do fill up quickly.
+This was the only winery that we visited that recommends that you make a reservation ahead of time, since they do fill up quickly.
 Lechuza’s outdoor patio is a zen oasis with palm trees and beautiful sculptures, overlooking row after row of grape vines.